 Your ears may ache or throb for a few days, but most patients feel normal within hours after surgery.
 We prescribe medication to help alleviate any discomfort.
 A few days after otoplasty, we replace the bandages around the head with a surgical dressing and a headband worn for several weeks.

 Torn earlobes can be safely corrected using surgical earlobe repair techniques in the office under local anesthesia.
 The earring hole is either completely torn or elongated to the point that an earring will not stay in place.
-We will discuss the most appropriate earlobe repair technique with the patient based on the location of injury.
+We will discuss the most appropriate earlobe repair technique with the patient based on the location of the injury.
 Once the earlobe is fully healed, it can be re-pierced.